-Creamy, nutty, rich, and buttery; pretty sure you can not ask for anything else out of dinner.
-This will become a family favourite!
+This Brown Butter Seafood Risotto is creamy, nutty, rich, and buttery and I'm pretty sure you can not ask for anything else out of dinner.

 I had the pleasure of meeting her in Florida at Food Blog Forum.
 Erin is a total sweetheart, she's kind, thoughtful and incredibly supportive of other bloggers.
 She's also very professional, Erin was the first one to send her guest post along.
 It's just her way, and it's another thing I dig about her.